 I love words.
 It is a love I have always had.
 Words are for play and for deep conversations.
-I have use for this love of mine both in my work as a priest in the Church of Sweden and as a professor in ecclesiology at Uppsala University.
+I have use for this love of mine both as a priest in the Church of Sweden and as a professor.

-Sometimes though, I feel a need for refuge from words in bodily experiences.
-During the last years I have even attended a course in how to use the body and bodily movements in worship.
+More and more I feel a need for refuge from words in bodily experiences.
+I am trained in how to use the body and bodily movements in worship.
 We learn – and have to learn anew – how to say with our bodies what we say with words and to put words to what our bodies say to us.

 I am a priest in the Church of Sweden, a Lutheran church that gathers about two thirds of the Swedish population.
 At present, I have no permanent position as a priest, but I regularly have personal conversations with people, I baptize, I preside at weddings, I bury the dead and I lead Sunday liturgies.